 This section of the website deals with costuming and make-up tips, trick, and techniques.
 It is great fun to learn about how other groups do things.
 It seems that the same plays are performed all over the US and around the world – Why re-invent the wheel?

 In New Artists Productions we periodically have a workshop about make-up.
-These are often times conducted by retired professionals in our area, beauticians, Moms who have studied theater in college, etc. There are always resources for what we need, when we need them.
+These are often times conducted by retired professionals in our area, beauticians, Moms who have studied theater in college, etc. Or, the demonstration might be done by a make-up artist associated with a particular show – usually a talented parent.
+There are always resources for what we need, when we need them.
 The beauty is that once the kids learn about the techniques, they become our make-up techs for the production.
 It is amazing how interested everyone becomes, once they are shown how it is done – even the boys in our program apply their own makeup in shows and serve as techs for the younger performers.
 It is a skill that will serve them throughout their theatrical careers.

 Here are some resources for Costuming and Make-up – we have found them invaluable in our operations at New Artists Productions; we hope you find them useful also.

 - Stage Makeup, Step-by-Step, by Rosemarie Swinfield – “… teaches you the professional way to create and apply makeups for all types of theater, film and TV work, including adaptations for differing stage sizes and cast members covering a range of ages and ethnic groups.”

 - Create Your Own STAGE MAKEUP, by Gill Davies – “A new look at makeup for stage, this book will help individual makeup artists and performers, groups and schools to explore the exciting world of creating new faces for stage. … this book makes the art of makeup accessible to all, whether novice or expert.”

 - Broadway Costumes on a Budget, by Janet Litherland and Sue McAnally – ‘Big-Time Ideas for Amateur Producers’